 "Like Alexander the Great and Caesar, I’m out to conquer the world.
-But first I have to stop at Walmart and pick up some supplies.
+But

 " -Jarod Kintz